predict-idlab/tsflex/docs/pdoc_include/processing.md

 ## Working example ✅

+_tsflex_ is built to be intuitive, so we encourage you to copy-paste this code and toy with some parameters! <br>

+This executable example creates a processing pipeline that contains 3 processing steps (abs, median filter, and detreding, each applied on a different subset of series). <br>

 ```python
 import pandas as pd; import scipy.signal as ss; import numpy as np
 from tsflex.processing import SeriesProcessor, SeriesPipeline